- ADLL 5133 - Curriculum Development in ABE and ASE

 Be sure to check the course rotation or UAConnect for each program to determine when a particular course is offered.
 Check also for any perquisite courses that are required.

 Students also take courses offered by face-to-face programs at the U of A such as the Higher Education program.

-If you have specific questions about any of these programs and/or their courses and whether they are appropriate for you, contact the program coordinator, whose information can be found on their website, or email the course instructor.
+If you have specific questions about any of these programs and/or their courses and whether they are appropriate for you, contact the program coordinator for that program, whose information can be found on their website, or email the course instructor.